friedt/simple-static-site-generator/README.md

 After the update is complete I want to deploy a current copy of my website.
 I then run a simple shell script, which includes a build command and a deployment command using rsync.
-Within seconds my static website with only the changes is generated and available in the real world.
+Within seconds my static website with ***only the changes*** is generated and available in the real world.
+It will also remove automatically the files from the server that are not present in your current build.

 Benefits:
 - Rsync and ssh are standard on macOS